Nagorao Ghanashyam Deshpande

 He lived most of his life in the town of Mehkar, also in Buldhana District.
 Because of his premature birth, he suffered considerable sickness through much of his life of 91 years.
 His brother (V G Deshpande) and cousin (Sumati Suklikar) were politicians with Bharatiya Jana Sangh.
 Poet Deshpande's poems have been set to music, mainly by singer-composer G N Joshi.

-Deshpande received in 1986 a Sahitya Akademi Award for his collection of poems Khoon Gathi (खूणगाठी).
+Deshpande received in 1986 a Sahitya Akademi award for his collection of poems Khoon Gathi.

 The following are the titles of the five collections of his poems: